 Alaska Brewery Company brews some of the best local beers.
 While you can’t have all their best brews in a day, you can spend more worthwhile time touring the brewery itself, learning about the history of Alaskan beers and how the company started.
 You will be guided through a tasting of their flagship brews and at the end of the tour, you will get to taste your own custom beer.
 While all ages are welcome to join, only those over 21 can actually taste it.
 So take this opportunity to get your mild dose of alcohol while learning about its history.

-Alaskan Brewery Tour and Tasting Experience
+Alaskan Brewery Tasting Experience

 10. Spot bald eagles at Eagle Beach State Recreation Area